surajit20107/TodoFy/README.md

 - **UUID**: Generates unique identifiers for each todo item to ensure proper React key handling
 - **Tailwind CSS**: Handles all styling with utility classes for rapid development

-## 🌐 Deployment

-This project is optimized for deployment on [Replit](https://replit.com).
-Simply fork the project and it will automatically deploy with the configured settings.

 ## 🤝 Contributing

 1. Fork the project